-Michael was a founding member of the Business Outsourcing and Restructuring Regulatory Research Network (BORRRN) 2009-2016.
+Michael was co-convenor and a founding member of the Business Outsourcing and Restructuring Regulatory Research Network (BORRRN) 2009-2016.
 Michael was also a Chief Investigator on a Discovery Grant Project funded by the Australian Research Council which examined the practical operation and effectiveness of innovative regulatory models designed to improve working conditions within supply chains in the textile clothing and footwear (TCF) and road transport industries.
 Michael has appeared in the Road Safety Remuneration Tribunal as an expert witness.
 He has also been a consultant to the Sectoral Policies Department, International Labour Office, International Labour Organisation (ILO) regarding best practices in road transport industry safety regulation.
 He is currently a member of the Centre for Business and Social Innovation, UTS Business Faculty.

 - Labour law